DOC2C’s

 Common challenge

-The common challenge tackled by DOC2C's is the existing low-technology infrastructure for drinking water production, soon inadequate to ensure supply of excellent water quality while adapting to pollution and climate change.
+The common challenge tackled by DOC2C's was the existing low-technology infrastructure for drinking water production, soon to become inadequate to ensure supply of excellent water quality while adapting to pollution and climate change.

 Overall objective